MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/index.md

 ---
-title: "Android SDK Emulator"
+title: "Google Android Emulator"
-description: "This guide explains how to use the Google Android SDK Emulator with Visual Studio." ms.prod: xamarin ms.assetid: 8913bb90-1340-409d-b7bb-71a06914923a ms.technology: xamarin-android
+description: "This guide explains how to use the  Google Android Emulator with Visual Studio." ms.prod: xamarin ms.assetid: 8913bb90-1340-409d-b7bb-71a06914923a ms.technology: xamarin-android